mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         [angular_velocity] (vector3)
     }

 This is _lossless_ technique because it doesn't change the state sent over the network in any way.
-Unfortunately, to optimize bandwidth further we need to use _lossy techniques_.
+Unfortunately, we can't make much more progress sending positions, velocities and orientations using 32 bit float values per-component.
+To optimize bandwidth further we need to use _lossy techniques_.

-For example, we can reduce the precision of the physics state sent over the network by bounding position in some min/max range and quantizing it to a resolution of 1/1000th of a centimeter.
-We can use this same basic approach for linear and angular velocity, and for rotation we use the _smallest three representation_ of a quaternion.
+For example, we can reduce the precision of the physics state sent over the network by bounding position in some min/max range and quantizing it to a resolution of 1/1000th of a centimeter and sending that quantized position as an integer value in some known range.
+The same basic approach can be used linear and angular velocity.
+For rotation we use the _smallest three representation_ of a quaternion.

 But while this saves bandwidth, it also adds risk.
-My concern was that if we are networking a stack of cubes (for example, 10 cubes placed on top of each other), maybe the quantization would create errors that add jitter to that stack.
+My concern was that if we are networking a stack of cubes (for example, 10 or 20 cubes placed on top of each other), maybe the quantization would create errors that add jitter to that stack.
 Perhaps it even would cause the stack to become _unstable_, but in a particularly annoying and hard to debug way, where the stack looks fine for you, and is only unstable in the remote view (eg. the non-authority simulation), where another player is watching what you do.

 The best solution to this problem that I found was to quantize the state on _both sides_.
-This means that before each physics simulation step, I capture and quantize the physics state _exactly the same way_ as when it's sent over the network, then apply this quantized state back to the local simulation.
+This means that before each physics simulation step, I capture and quantize the physics state _exactly the same way_ as when it's sent over the network, then I apply this quantized state back to the local simulation.

-Now the extrapolation from quantized state on the non-authority side _exactly_ matches the source simulation, minimizing jitter in large stacks.
+Now the extrapolation from quantized state on the non-authority side _exactly_ matches the authority simulation, minimizing jitter in large stacks.
 At least, in theory.

 # Coming To ~~America~~ Rest